 - Nitrile/latex gloves (7 mil or better recommended)

-- Engine coolant (This S10 requires the common 50/50 green standard coolant)
+- Engine coolant may be needed if you have a significant coolant loss or to replace was is under requirements.
+(This S10 requires the common 50/50 green standard coolant)

 - Carburetor cleaner (optional rubbing alcohol)

 The following photos will show step-by-step what to remove to expose both the idle air control and positive crankcase ventilation valves.

 In this tutorial we will replace the IAC first and the PVC last.